Database with Prisma

-The required migrations, schema and seeding can be found at: @wepublish/api/prisma.
+The required migrations, schema and seeding can be found at: @wepublish/api/prisma

-It is important that the seeding includes @wepublish/api/prisma/seed.ts as this sets up all the required roles.
+It is important that the seeding includes @wepublish/api/prisma/seed.ts

 Setup schema generation/seeding